Canadian Expeditionary Force artillery from Prince Edward Island: 11th Canadian Field Artillery (Howitzer) Brigade Ammunition Column, CEF

 Daniel Albert MacKinnon was born 12 November 1876, in Highfield, PEI.
 Orphaned early in life, taking up harness racing at 14, a lifelong devotion, at 21 he was PEI's first registered pharmacist.
 In 1901, he joined the Island militia as a Gunner, and by 1905, promoted to Captain, a very successful and accomplished officer, he was appointed to No. 2 (Charlottetown) Battery, Canadian Garrison Artillery.
 Before called to active service, with the 11th Brigade Ammunition Column in 1915, he commanded, a strong Island detachment manning, the (Fort) Ives Point Battery, it equipped with two 6-inch BL and two 12-pounder QF guns, on McNabs Island, it part of the Halifax (Harbour) Coastal Artillery Defences.

 After commanding its standup, organization, training and arrival in England, he left the 11th Brigade Ammunition Column, in May 1916.
 On promotion, assigned to command 36th (NS) Howitzer Battery, he was awarded the Distinguished Service Order for service at the Somme.
-Being additionally 'Mentioned in Despatches' for his actions on Vimy Ridge in April 1917, for his batteries action on March 28, 1918, he earned the Croix de Guerre, when engaged with 10th Brigade, CFA, again on Vimy Ridge, in the French action in the defence of Arras.
+Being additionally 'Mentioned in Despatches' for his actions on Vimy Ridge in April 1917, for his batteries action on 28 March 1918, he earned the Croix de Guerre, when engaged with 10th Brigade, CFA, again on Vimy Ridge, in the French action in the defence of Arras.
 He was with his battery at Jemappes, in southwestern Belgium, outside Mons, at the Armistice.

 Returning to Canada, on demobilization, he remained active with the Charlottetown militia and the PEI Heavy Brigade, Canadian Garrison Artillery.
 His interests and business activities taking more of his attention, reengaged with his stable in harness racing, the MacKinnon Drug Company, taking to fox farming and breeding, and in 1921, already a columnist, purchasing the 'Charlottetown' Guardian Publishing Company, he transferred to the militia reserve list, in 1923.
 Purchasing the Charlottetown Driving Park, in 1930, in 1932, he retired from the Island militia.

 In 1962, at the age of 85, concluding a passion with horses, acknowledged as the father of harness racing in Eastern Canada, he disposed of his last stock.
-Two years later, on December 22, 1964, at the age of 87, he passed away, in Charlottetown, after a short illness.
+Two years later, on 22 December 1964, at the age of 87, he died, in Charlottetown, after a short illness.